AdvaniaSE/PowerShellAdvancedFundamentals/01. git Started/Detailed.md

   - Copy the contents from the `LabFiles` folder in the course repository to your newly created repository
   - Push the changes to the GitHub

-> - Use any browser and go to the repositories tab of your github page, https://github.com/YourGithubPage?tab=repositories
+> - Use any browser and go to the repositories tab of your GitHub page, https://github.com/YourGithubPage?tab=repositories
 >
 >On the right hand side of the page, click the "new" button
 >
 >![New repository](../Images/newRepo.png)
 >
-> - Give the repository a meaningfull name, and click create.
+> - Give the repository a meaningful name, and click create.
 >
 > - Clone this repo in the same way you cloned your "PowerShellAdvancedFundamentals" fork.
 >